ThomasByr/chess/README.md

 Since v0.1.0, some optional arguments can be typed in the command line from `"f:m:n:vqhV"`.
 At the time of writing, only vqhV are implemented but that is susceptible to change.
 Arguments have a short and a long version, please type `./bin/echecs --help` to learn more.

-The list of known and supported move patterns is as follow :
+The list of known and supported move patterns and commands is as follow :

 | move typed                                                                                                     | action                                        |
 | -------------------------------------------------------------------------------------------------------------- | --------------------------------------------- |